Reiuiji/willie-custom-modules/README.md

 Installation
 -----------
-Drop the module.py file you want into you .willie/module folder located in you home directory
+Drop the module.py file you want into `~/.willie/modules`

 Contributing
 -----------